craigsapp/densmore-teton-sioux/README.md

 ================================

-If you think that there is a mistake in the data, verify that there is a problem by viewing the original edition at https://books.google.com/books?id=Adw_AAAAYAAJ to verify a difference with the digital edition.
+If you think that there is a mistake in the data, verify that there is a problem by viewing the original edition at https://books.google.com/books?id=Adw_AAAAYAAJ to compare with the digital edition.

 If an error is found, there are two methods for fixing it.
 A simple method is to report the problem